berops/claudie/docs/config/config.md

   | Nodepools   | [][Nodepool](#nodepool) | Slice of node pools this cluster is made of |

 ## Role
-Role represents a single loadbalancer role from the manifest
+Role represents a single loadbalancer role from the manifest.

   | Name       | Type                  | Description                            |
   | ---------- | --------------------- | -------------------------------------- |